-The creamery continued operation until 1968, when it was bought by the St. Albans Cooperative Creamery Association.
+The creamery continued operation until 1968, when the St. Albans Cooperative Creamery Association bought it.

 1961: Train service through the Islands discontinued

 Today, Grand Isle remains a distinctly rural town with a strong community and easy access to the natural beauty of Lake Champlain.
 A familiarity with and appreciation for Grand Isle's past will be helpful when we plan for the future.